drsanches/photobooth/readme.md

 - Use requestId instead of UUID in errors?
 - Use var
 - Fix error "host not found in upstream" if nginx started without app and elk
+- Add userId fields for UserAuth and UserProfile

 ### Tests
 - Test sorting